Mesothelioma Doctors

 Top Pleural Mesothelioma Doctors

 Pleural mesothelioma forms in the lining of the lungs (pleura).
-Thoracic oncologists and surgeons treat this type of mesothelioma with a range of therapies, including surgery (P/D or EPP), chemotherapy, radiation therapy, and immunotherapy.
+Thoracic oncologists and surgeons treat this type of mesothelioma with a range of therapies, including surgery (P/D or EPP), chemotherapy, radiation, and immunotherapy.

 Dr. Raja Flores